The "Unbundled" Model - As a broker-dealer is your CRM ready for the challenge?

 CRM and the New Pricing Model for Research

-This brings us to the new world of research pricing and its impending impact on the CRM needs of a broker-dealer organization.
+This brings us to the new world of research pricing and its impending impact on the CRM software needs of a broker-dealer organization.
 The final delegated acts for MiFID II were released by the European Commission in early April 2016 and it has given research service providers some comfort, in the form of brokerage commissions still being admissible for use to pay for research (via CSAs or similar arrangements).
 However the ruling is very clear that all research providers (banks included) will have to now put a price tag on their research.

 While MiFID II the final document has not come out to be entirely draconean in their approach (to the relief of many), one cannot deny the fact that pricing of research services are getting more competitive and that payout for research services would be divorced from trading volumes and related activities at an asset manager.